The Ritz Herald

 Dindin, the indie feature directed by Brendan Patrick Hughes and written by Brenda Withers, is now available to stream on Apple TV and Amazon Prime, distributed by Good Deed Entertainment.
 This film takes viewers into the tense and unpredictable dynamics of a dinner party gone awry, revealing the complexities of human relationships through sharp dialogue and escalating conflict.

 The story revolves around four individuals attending what begins as a seemingly pleasant dinner, only for the evening to unravel into chaos.
 As the night progresses, polite conversation gives way to exposed secrets and deep-rooted tensions, making for a gripping narrative filled with sharp social commentary and moments of dark humor.
-Brenda Withers, who not only wrote the screenplay but also stars as Darlene, the instigator of much of the evening’s turmoil, reflects on the setting: “Dinner parties present a fascinating battleground of social dynamics.
-From who’s sitting where, to the subtext of every conversation, there’s a lot to unpack, making it a perfect backdrop for exploring moral dilemmas and human nature.”
+Brenda Withers, who not only wrote the screenplay but also stars as Darlene, the instigator of much of the evening’s turmoil, reflects on the setting: “Dinner parties put a lot of moral questions on the table—who eats what, who holds their tongues, how everything gets paid for—so it was a naturally rich canvas to explore.”

 Originally conceived as a stage play, Dindin took an unexpected path to the screen during the pandemic, when Withers and her collaborators experimented with the story in a digital format.
 “We did a Zoom reading to keep the creative spark alive,” Withers recalls.
 “The response was unexpected.
 People connected deeply with these characters even through a screen, and that’s when we knew we had to expand it into a film.”

 The film’s dark humor and exploration of social dynamics have drawn comparisons to works that blend sharp social commentary with suspense.
-Withers explains, “I wanted to shine a light on the kinds of conversations people shy away from.
-Comedy and absurdity are the best ways to disarm people and get them to confront uncomfortable truths.”
 As the dinner guests navigate strained conversations and clashing worldviews, the film asks whether we are truly connecting with others or simply playing roles to fit social expectations.

 For viewers seeking something intellectually engaging and unpredictable, Dindin offers a unique experience.
 It challenges conventional storytelling, combining wit and tension to create a film that is as entertaining as it is thought-provoking.
-As Hughes puts it, “Dindin is an exploration of human interaction, where the stakes are as high as any action sequence—not because of what’s said, but because of what’s left unsaid.”
+As Hughes puts it, “Dindin is an experiment—I would say a successful one—that attempts to poke at the edges of cinema, or genre, and ask if four human beings in conversation can create a vortex that can encompass an entire motion picture.”

 Now available on Apple TV and Amazon Prime, Dindin invites audiences to experience a film that pushes the boundaries of genre and form.
 It is a must-see for indie film lovers looking for something that offers both depth and suspense.